shaojun/open_docs/projects/edge/install_deepstream_python_apps.md

 python3 deepstream_test_4.py -i /opt/nvidia/deepstream/deepstream/samples/streams/sample_720p.h264 -p /opt/nvidia/deepstream/deepstream/lib/libnvds_kafka_proto.so --conn-str="dev-iot.ipos.biz;9092"  --topic="test" -s 0
 ```

-### 4.4 launching test51 app
+### 4.4 prepare the folder structure for owned trained tao models

-for deploy custom models trained from `TAO`, suggest follow the step for create folder structures for better view, you're  **not required**  to use the naming of `doorsignnet`, just use your own but also do update the  **PGIE file** :
+for deploy custom models trained from `TAO`, suggest follow the step to create folder structures for better orgnize, you're  **not required**  to use the naming of `doorsignnet`, just use your own but don't forget  **update the PGIE file** :

 ```